langur

 hashes

-These could also be called hashes, maps, or associative lists.
+These could also be called dictionaries, maps, or associative lists.
 There is no guaranteed order of elements.

 Hash literals are built with a comma-delimited key/value pair list within curly braces, using a colon between each key and value.
 They are enclosed with curly braces.
 An empty hash may be generated with {:}.